craigfay/changelog/README.md

   * Evaluation Criteria
 * The "Layers API" is Tensorflow's primary interface for building models.
 The "Estimator API" is a higher level surface area that exposes frameworks for building machine learning algorithms.
 * One level higher, "Canned Estimators" can be thought of as models in a box.
+  * The three estimators provided "Canned" in Tensorflow core are "Linear Regression", "Logistic Regression", and "Deep Neural Network".

 ### August 30, 2019
 * Docker may give an error approximating: `cannot find available IPv4 address`.
 You can fix this with `docker network prune`.